-Literature review
+2. Literature review

-According to Jung-Hyung Lee, street vendors are illegally possessed on the public sidewalk, thus they are not originally designed in a city street planning, which inherited various problem such as unpleasant urbanscape and especially obstruction for pedestrian
+According to Jung-Hyung Lee, street vendors illegally occupy space on the public sidewalk, which are not originally designed in a city street planning, caused various problem such as unpleasant urbanscape and obstruction for pedestrian^[1].

 Street vending has gone through many transformations over the years.
 New breed of floating vendors have taken over the streets of Dhaka with innovative marketing strategies.
 They come in every size and age group with an array of products ^[2].